 - Videos with the word "review" in the title had more than 50,000 years worth of watch time on mobile alone.

 Inbound marketing is the practice of promoting your company through a series of digital media in a very educational way.
 Examples of inbound marketing include blogging, video distribution, YouTube channels, white paper reports, e-newsletters, social media marketing and more.
 This type of marketing differs from traditional marketing and cold calling in that it is designed to bring customers in to ask questions, instead of interrupting and broadcasting.
-Inbound marketing techniques are used to reach customers at varying levels in their decision-making process to educate and assist with reaching the best purchasing decision.
+Inbound marketing techniques are used to reach customers at varying levels in their decision-making process to educate and assist in reaching the best purchasing decision.
 Today's buyers do a lot more research, read reviews and listen to what friends have to say.
 This change in buying behavior requires practices to re-think how they handle reputation management, online reviews, and overall practice image.
 You can no longer just market by signing up for TOP DOCs or Castle Connolly.
-What patients have to say matters now more than it did prior to Internet.
+What patients have to say matters now more than it did prior to the Internet.
 The customer now has more control over your brand and reputation.

 There are plenty of great avenues for Pay-Per-Click marketing, but Paid Search (via Google AdWords) is the bread-and-butter of Pay-Per-Click (PPC) strategies for LASIK.